 How will the Streaming Audio features affect the social landscape?

 Each of these audio products is designed to strategically keep users on the Facebook platform for longer periods of time.
 Facebook’s attempt to expand their audio offering coincides with the rise in audio calls and audio messages on platforms such as WhatsApp and Messenger over the course of the pandemic.
-It will also allow Facebook to compete with companies that have similar offerings, including TikTok, Spotify, and Amazon/Audible.
+It will also allow Facebook to compete with companies that have similar offerings, including TikTok, Spotify, and Amazon’s Audible.
+New offerings are also a way for Facebook to compete with emerging audio platforms, such as Clubhouse.

 What does this mean for advertisers?